Skip to content

 Software as a Service (SaaS) and cloud computing businesses rely on SOC 2 compliance to secure their data, even though it is not considered mandatory.
 Adhering to SOC 2 compliance enables a service organization to offer reassurance to its stakeholders that the delivery of the service is secure and dependable.

 While the American Institute of Certified Public Accountants (AICPA) did make updates to the SOC 2 regulations in 2022, the organization noted that the changes did not alter the original criteria.
-If your organization has identified and addressed its primary risks, controls pertinent to these changes are already implemented.
+Implementing security controls pertinent to these changes can help identify and address its primary risks.

 PCI DSS Cybersecurity Framework